-- was sold, traded, abandoned, or otherwise disposed of; or - reached the end of its depreciable life.
+- was sold, traded, abandoned, or otherwise disposed of, or - reached the end of its depreciable life.

-Enter the total amount of all Illinois depreciation subtractions you claimed on any prior year Forms IL-4562, Step 3, Line 8, for these assets.
+Enter the total amount of all Illinois depreciation subtractions you claimed on this year and any prior year Forms IL-4562, Step 3, for these assets.